MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Sıradaki gösteren bir işaretçi olarak hizmet verebilir bir nesne türünü tanımlar.
+Dizinin öğeleri için bir işaretçi olarak hizmet verebilen nesneyi tanımlayan bir tür.

 ### <a name="example"></a>Örnek